Evan Dando was a rock star with a well-known drug problem. His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.

-Although whether he was fired, as originally announced, or left as a protest against Dando's behaviour, has never been established.
-Dalton later commented, when tempers had cooled, that he left because he was 'unwell'.
+Although whether he was fired, as originally announced, or left as a protest against Dando's behaviour, was never confirmed.
+Dalton later commented that he left because he was 'unwell'.

 The second Melbourne gig was set for August 2, 2003 at The Hi Fi Bar on Swanston Street.
-It would go down as one of the most notorious gigs in the city's long musical history.
+It would go down as one of the most notorious gigs in the city's long live music history.

 Things became strange as the rest of the band joined him for the next song.

-Accompanying the group onstage was an unknown, waif-like young girl, who promptly joined Dando at the microphone.
+Accompanying the group onstage was an unknown young girl, who promptly joined Dando at the microphone.

-To everyone's amazement, the girl then proceeded to hold up lyrics sheets for Dando to sing from.
-He was so wasted that he couldn't remember the words to his own famous songs.
+To everyone's amazement, the girl then proceeded to hold up lyric sheets for Dando to sing from.
+He required help to remember the words to his own famous songs.